microsoft/WhatTheHack/015-Serverless/Student/Challenge-03.md

     | `cosmosDBConnectionString` |                                                                    Cosmos DB Primary Connection String                                                                 |
     | `blobStorageConnection`    |                                                               Blob storage connection string                                                                |

-**HINT**: you have to configure a Managed Identity for the Function to be able to read from the Keyvault secrets using RBAC.
-Also, Secret URI must finish with "/" when not referring a version, example `@Microsoft.KeyVault(SecretUri=https://wth-serverless-kv.vault.azure.net/secrets/blobStorageConnection/)`
+**HINT**: You have to configure a Managed Identity for the Function to be able to read from the Key Vault secrets using RBAC.
+Also, the Secret URI must finish with a trailing "/" when not referring a version.
+For example: `@Microsoft.KeyVault(SecretUri=https://wth-serverless-kv.vault.azure.net/secrets/blobStorageConnection/)`

+**HINT:** Understand the RBAC role "KeyVault Administrator", which is more privileged than the "KeyVault Secrets User" role that the functions will use.

 ## Success Criteria

-1. You have 11 resources in your resource group in the same region (Includes the 2 storage accounts associated to your function apps).
+1. Validate that you have 11 resources in your resource group in the same region (This includes the 2 storage accounts associated to your function apps).
 If you enabled Application Insights on any of your functions, it's OK, we'll change it later.
-2. Ensure you have permissions to read/write the Key Vault Secrets using the Portal (check RBAC role "KeyVault Administrator", which is more privileged than the "KeyVault Secrets User" role that the functions will use)
+2. Ensure you have permissions to read/write the Key Vault Secrets using the Portal

 ## Learning Resources